top of page

 • Under the surface, at White River Art Gallery, White River Mpumalanga.
 September - October 2022

-• MESH, at RK Contemporary, Riebeeck Kasteel, Western Cape.
-April 2022
+• MESH, at RK Contemporary, Riebeek-Kasteel, Western Cape.
+April 2022.

 Under the Surface